our digital manufacturing ecosystem

 Another option for high vibration environments is the BosScrew.
-This screw combines aspects of a “Hi-Lo” screw with a unique thread profile that includes small “steps” around the profile as shown in the image from shakeproof below.
+This screw combines aspects of a “Hi-Lo” screw with a unique thread profile that includes small “steps” around the profile as shown in the image below.

 The small indentations around the “Hi” thread are intended to take advantage of the cold flowing properties of plastic, similar to the plastite screw.
 However, this screw also has a very high drive-to-strip torque ratio, which reduces the chances for manufacturing defects while maintaining high product performance.